faizanali710/LUMS-Road-Dataset/README.md

 # LUMS Road Dataset

 This dataset was collected for my senior year project titled "Developing an AI-Powered Autonomous Delivery Vehicle For Efficient Last Mile Delivery" at the Lahore University of Management Sciences (LUMS).
 The objective of this project was to develop an ADV that can self-navigate its way across the LUMS campus roads.
-More can be read on the project [here](https://drive.google.com/file/d/1h10nqKdAF45nh_qeJYBRUZCC9tG98CAv/view).
+More can be read about this project in this [report](https://drive.google.com/file/d/1h10nqKdAF45nh_qeJYBRUZCC9tG98CAv/view).

 ## Introduction